 Enjoy monetary incentives

 Hiring people with disabilities offers some monetary benefits such as tax credits and deductions.
 Organizations hiring employees with special employment needs are eligible for work opportunity credit.
-Some agencies provide organizations hiring PWDs a 100% reimbursement of the employee's wages for three months.
+Some agencies provide organizations hiring persons with disabilities a 100% reimbursement of the employee's wages for three months.
 Another monetary benefit is that the organization can deduct the cost of making their workplace more accessible to people with disabilities.
 The fees include the installation of ramps and removing barriers that may hinder movement within the workplace.
 The costs may also be offering special IT programs to persons with disabilities.

 Persons with Disabilities are reliable